Overview of high-density QCD studies with the CMS experiment at the LHC: Experimental challenges

 Experimental measurements in ultrarelativistic HI collisions have reached a precision era.
 As shown in Sections~\ref{sec:InitialState}--\ref{sec:QEDBSM}, in order to effectively discriminate between the various theoretical models attempting to describe the phenomena at play in these collisions, there are two experimental challenges.
 First, it is important to collect large samples of very specific types of events in order to reduce the statistical uncertainties.
 Second, large event samples and improved analysis techniques are needed to minimize the systematic uncertainties in these measurements.
 Accomplishing both of these goals is required to perform quantitative data-theory comparisons.
 Of particular importance in HI physics is to carry out multiple differential analyses in bins of centrality (defined in Section~\ref{sec:ExperimentalMethods_Centrality}).

 This section describes the hardware and techniques used by the CMS Collaboration to select and classify events, detect the properties of the produced particles, and extract various physics observables.
-These tasks are especially difficult in the extremely high particle multiplicity environment in HI collisions at LHC energies, as shown in the example of Fig.~\ref{fig:event_display}.
+These tasks are particularly difficult in the extremely high particle multiplicity environment of HI collisions at LHC energies, as illustrated by the event display shown in Fig.~\ref{fig:event_display}.